thrawnarn/EDA.Workshops/src/1_rps/README.md

 Get all tests in "[HighScoreViewTestsIntegration](RPS.Tests/HighScoreViewTestsIntegration.cs)" green by adding overloads to "GamePlayed" and in later test add an overload to "HighScoreView"
 Note that a full implementation is not needed.
 Focus on getting the test to pass.
 Bonus;
-- one part of the view is imposible to implement, why ?
+- one part of the view is impossible to implement, why ?
 - And how could this be fixed?